looqbox/guide/docs/index.md

 ## Your first script

 1. Click in settings in the right upper corner and then in Admin.
-2. Inside the new section, find Responses and click it.
+2. Find Responses and click it.
 3. Press `New +` button and fill it with the following fields:
-  - *Response Name:** helloWorld
+    - **Response Name:** helloWorld
     - **Response Group:** admin
-  - **Engine:** R
-  - **Custom Evaluation time limit?** no
-  - **Active?** yes
-  - **Language:** en-us
+    - **Language:** pt-br
     - **Keyword:**
         - hello
         - world
         - script
         - $quotes
     - **Example:** hello world script "this is my first script"
-4. Press `Create new` button.
+4. Press the green button `Create new` at the botton.
 5. Find `Response Files` and press `new` in `main file missing (new)`.
 6. Press `+ show editor` button.
-7. Copy the complete script in our [Github](/templates/helloWorld.R) or copy the code below, paste it and press `buttonsave` button.
+7. Copy the complete script in our [Github](/templates/helloWorld.R) or copy the code below, paste it and press `save` button.
-8. Go to our home and type hello world script "any message that you want".
+8. Click at Looqbox image and type **hello world script "any message that you want"**.
 If the return was a message green box with the message *Hurray, my installation is working!!* in the first line and the message you wrote in the second line, your installation is complete.

 ```looqbox
 # In order to develop a script for Looqbox you should use our Looqbox Package.